yuyunfrancis/aiops/Lab3/README.md

 ## Description

-This is a Docker setup for trying out Prometheus and Grafana with Facebook Prophet for 3forecasting and predictions
+This is a Docker setup for trying out Prometheus and Grafana with Facebook Prophet for forecasting and predictions

 ## How to get started